-How to manage your kid’s Android device with Google Family Link
+Here’s how to keep track of your child’s digital footprint with Google Family Link

-Managing your kids’ digital activity used to be an exercise in frustration.
-Short of limiting the amount of time they spent on their various gadgets, keeping track of what they were doing — or preventing them from doing something they shouldn’t — was nearly impossible.
+Managing your kids’ digital activity can be an exercise in frustration.
+Limiting the amount of time they spend on their various gadgets, keeping track of what they’re doing, and preventing them from doing something they shouldn’t, are all challenging tasks.
 But apps like Google’s Family Link are changing the paradigm.

-Google’s new Family Link service, designed for kids under 13, gives you control over nearly every aspect of your kid’s digital experience.
-You can approve or block apps he or she attempts to download from the Google Play Store, see how much time your kids are spending on their favorite apps, and remotely lock his or her device.
-That’s just the tip of the iceberg — here’s how to get started with Family Link.
+Google’s new Family Link service, designed for kids under 13, gives you control over nearly every aspect of your child’s digital experience.
+You can approve or block apps he or she attempts to download from the Google Play Store, see how much time your kids are spending on their favorite apps, and remotely lock their devices.
+And that’s just the tip of the iceberg.
+Here’s how to get started with Family Link.

 Setting up an account